Blevice: Transport

 The municipality is located away from all major roads.
 The bus service to Kladno and Kralupy nad Vltavou operates on working days only.
-There is no railroad in the municipality, the closest is the railway station in Zákolany.
+There is no railway in the municipality, the closest is the railway station in Zákolany.

 Culture

 Between 1865 and 1907, Blevice was a cultural centre that hosted several important concerts.
 The first public performance of Czech violin virtuoso Jan Kubelík was held in Blevice in 1891.
 The most significant concert was Kubelík's second concert in 1899, when he was already famous.

 Sights

 Blevice has a Jewish cemetery located in the southern part of the municipality.
 Within an enclosure of about 0.24 ha there are about 300 preserved tombstones dating from the early 18th century until 1945.
 The neighbouring gravedigger's house from 1884 is well preserved and today serves as a private residence.
 Only a small number of Jewish families lived in Blevice in the 19th century, the cemetery was used mainly by Jews from the nearby town of Velvary.

-In the centre of the village there is a small chapel dating from 1746 which has a memorial plaque on its side wall which lists the local victims of World War I.
+In the centre of the village is a small chapel which has a memorial plaque on its side wall.
+The plaque lists the local victims of World War I.